DomenicoBarb/React-Portfolio/README.md

 * [Github](#Github)
 * [Owner](#Owner)

-## Installation
-This application uses Node.js and various npm packages so you will need to install node and then run ```npm i``` in the terminal at the root of the directory to install the dependencies.

-## Usage
-After installing Node.js and running ```npm i``` in the terminal at the root directory, you will now run ```npm run deploy``` in the terminal at the root of the directory to deploy the application.
-This will create a build folder and deploy the application to GitHub Pages.

 ## Deployed Application
 You can then navigate to https://domenicobarb.github.io/React-Portfolio/ in your browser to use the application.